 Small groups (also known as “cell groups” and “home fellowship groups”) are growing in popularity in Christian churches and homes throughout the world as a way for us to make the connections we need with fellow believers.
 Small group fellowships—whether focused on Bible studies or on a wide variety of activities—have a tremendous impact on those who participate.

 In this Bible study, you will read ten key benefits of small groups.

 1. People talk more in small groups.

-People in a small group, whether based in a home or in the church, are more likely to participate in discussions than in a large class.
+A key benefit of small groups (whether based in a home or a church) is that people are more likely to participate in discussions than in a large class.
 Since there are fewer people, there is more opportunity to talk and less room to hide.

 Related: Icebreakers for small groups

 2. Group members realize that others have similar problems.